Yoga of Empathy

 Shahid’s question leads Radhika not only to many wonderful places and devotees in Mayapur and Navadvipa, but further to Puri and finally to Vrindavan.
 Most of her wonderful encounters and realizations are based on true stories collected by the author from various devotees across the globe.
 Many devotee characters in the book are real and still living devotees.
 The books reveals esoteric Gaura-tattva, Krishna-tattva and Radha-tattva through a tapestry of contemporary true stories, thus encouraging the readers by exemplifying how Gaura-lila is ever-continuing in ever-fresh ways within our spiritual communities.

-Sri Caitanya before Lord Jagannatha
+Sri Caitanya in front of Lord Jagannatha

 When Krishna enters empathy with Radharani, He takes on Her mood called “maha-bhava”, which is the most exalted mood of pure devotion.
 Krishna’s empathic forms are called “maha-bhava-prakasa” or manifestations of Krishna relishing Radha’s maha-bhava.
 There are two forms of maha-bhava-prakasa: Lord Jagannath and Lord Caitanya.